CONSTITUTION AND BY-LAWS

 The Board of Directors may remove from office an officer or director who in its judgment is not performing the duties of the office and/or assigned responsibilities or whose conduct has been judged to be prejudicial to the best interests of the MCRRC.
 The board member under consideration for removal shall be given written notice by an officer at least 30 days prior to the meeting at which time the removal is to be voted upon together with a written statement detailing the reasons upon which the removal is proposed.
 This statement shall be signed by at least three members of the Board then in office.
 The member in question shall be permitted to present a rebuttal before the Board.
 The member in question shall be removed upon a majority vote of the remaining total membership of the board.

 Section 7.
-Duties of Officers
+Duties of Officers and At Large Members

-A. President – shall preside at meetings, represent the MCRRC in the RRCA and other organizations, call special meetings, appoint committees and chairpersons thereof.
+- President – shall preside at meetings, represent the MCRRC in the RRCA and other organizations, call special meetings, appoint committees and chairpersons thereof.

-B. Vice President – shall assume the powers of the President in his or her absence and take on special assignments as requested by the President.
+- Vice President – shall assume the powers of the President in his or her absence and take on special assignments as requested by the President.

-Section 8.
+SECTION 8.
 Committees

-A. Nominating Committee – A Nominating Committee shall be named as required for the election process specified in Article VIII, Elections.
+- Nominating Committee – A Nominating Committee shall be named as required for the election process specified in Article VIII, Elections.
 Members of the Nominating Committee shall be approved by a majority of the Board of Directors.

 Section 9.
 Conflict-of-Interest

-All Board members and staff are required to adhere to the current MCRRC conflict of interest policy and to submit a signed conflict of interest disclosure statement.
+All board members and staff are required to adhere to the current MCRRC conflict of interest policy and to submit a signed conflict of interest disclosure statement.

 ARTICLE VII.
 MEETINGS